 Brian Lim: Majority are here at our corporate office.
-We operate at a 30,000 square feet office.
+We operate out of a 30,000 square foot office.
 We like to do everything in-house other than manufacturing.

 Sramana Mitra: What is the distribution of personnel?
 What is the functional distribution of these people?

 Brian Lim: We have a large chunk who are in marketing – designers, videographers.
-Then we have a large chunk that’s order fulfillment.
+Then we have a large chunk that handle order fulfillment.
 We have a customer service team.
 We have a retail store that’s in West Covina, California.

 Sramana Mitra: You said $3 million in 2011.
 You’re at about $20 million now?